Smart-Home-Automation-System-Project/Edge-AI-Home-Automation/src/tests/README.md

 When making changes to the AI modules:

-1. Update the corresponding tests
+1. Update the corresponding tests.
-2. Add new tests for new functionality
+2. Add new tests for new functionality.
-3. Run the tests to make sure everything still works
+3. Run the tests to make sure everything still works.
-4. Check the test coverage to ensure new code is properly tested
+4. Check the test coverage to ensure new code is properly tested.

 ## Common Testing Patterns

 The tests demonstrate several useful testing patterns:

-- **Patching external dependencies**: Using `@patch` to replace functions like database calls
+- **Patching external dependencies**: Using `@patch` to replace functions like database calls.
-- **Mocking objects**: Creating mock models and clients
+- **Mocking objects**: Creating mock models and clients.
-- **Error handling**: Testing how functions handle exceptions
+- **Error handling**: Testing how functions handle exceptions.
-- **Integration testing**: Testing the entire workflow from training to prediction
+- **Integration testing**: Testing the entire workflow from training to prediction.

 ## Best Practices

-- Keep tests independent of each other
+- Keep tests independent of each other.
-- Test both normal and error conditions
+- Test both normal and error conditions.
-- Mock external dependencies
+- Mock external dependencies.
-- Use descriptive test names
+- Use descriptive test names.
-- Keep tests simple and focused
+- Keep tests simple and focused.
-- Regularly run tests when making changes
+- Regularly run tests when making changes.
+- Check test coverage to ensure critical code paths are tested.